-series, inspiring many later imitations and parodies.
-In the series, Lassie was the pet of Jeff Miller (Tommy Rettig), and in later seasons Timmy Martin (Jon Provost), of "What's that, Lassie?
-Timmy's fallen down a well?
+The series initially depicted Lassie as the pet of farm boy Jeff Miller (Tommy Rettig), and in later seasons Timmy Martin (Jon Provost), of "What's that, Lassie?
+Timmy's fallen down a well?" fame — although a well was actually one of the few things Timmy didn't fall down in the course of the series.

 - An Aesop: Frequently prefaced with the words "You see, Timmy..."

-- And Starring: "Starring Hugh Beaumont, June Lockhart, Jon Provost as Timmy, and, of course, Lassie."
+- And Starring: "Starring June Lockhart, Hugh Reilly, Jon Provost as Timmy, and, of course, Lassie."

 - Amplified Animal Aptitude: Lassie can apparently not only understand human speech, but can also bark in some sort of code that humans understand to mean Timmy in a Well.